About EPND

 Facilitate connection and multidisciplinary collaboration for a global community of users

 Without a collective effort, research on neurodegenerative diseases will stall.
-EPND brings together leaders from academic research, the pharmaceutical industry, and data science in a multidisciplinary, public-private partnership for a diverse community in Europe and beyond.
-We will accelerate collective efforts by building on existing initiatives, removing traditional barriers to collaboration and discovery, and integrating research cohorts to make them discoverable, enabling information, sample, and data exchange.
+EPND unites leaders from academic research, the pharmaceutical industry, and data science in a multidisciplinary, public-private partnership for a diverse community in Europe and beyond.
+We accelerate collective efforts by building on existing initiatives, removing traditional barriers to collaboration and discovery, and integrating research studies to make them discoverable, enabling information, biosample, and data exchange.

 Platform Icon

-Establish a data- and sample-sharing platform to enable discovery and analysis
+Establish a data- and biosample-sharing platform to enable discovery and analysis

-EPND will bring together existing cohorts and initiatives from public and private sectors to build a scalable and sustainable platform, providing a single point of access for data sharing, discovery, and analysis.
-The Alzheimer's Disease Data Initiative’s (ADDI) AD Workbench will serve as the starting infrastructure for EPND.
-EPND will build a European network for access to samples and data from over 60 cohorts, providing governance and guidance for users across disciplines, priming unprecedented discovery and sharing for essential research.
+EPND utilises a scalable and sustainable platform, providing a single point of access for data sharing, discovery, and analysis.
+The Alzheimer's Disease Data Initiative’s AD Workbench serves as the starting infrastructure for EPND.
+EPND built a European network for access to biosamples and data from more than 65 studies, providing governance and guidance for users across disciplines, priming unprecedented discovery and sharing for essential research.

 EPND graph logo